James Costos: Career

 In his speech at Rota, President Obama said, "Spain is a strong NATO ally, we’re grateful for Spain's many decades of hosting U.S. forces, and we’re major trading partners.
 That's why the United States is deeply committed to maintaining our relationship with a strong, unified Spain.
 We need Spain's continued contributions to the campaign against ISIL, to counter-terrorism efforts that prevent attacks, and to NATO efforts that enhance our defense and deterrence posture.
 We need a growing Spanish economy to help sustain trade, growth in the EU, and entrepreneurship so that globalization is creating jobs and opportunity for all people, not just a few at the top.”

 Deputy Secretary of State Antony "Tony" Blinken, with U.S. Ambassador to the Kingdom of Spain and the Principality of Andorra James Costos, visits Campus Madrid, Google's space for entrepreneurs, in Madrid, Spain, on July 27, 2015.

-Building on the policy objectives of President Obama to promote global entrepreneurship, Ambassador Costos created and launched an event called InCubed (IN3) in June 2015, where innovators, investors and institutions would meet to network and exchange ideas.
+Building on the policy objectives of President Obama to promote global entrepreneurship, Costos created and launched an event called InCubed (IN3) in June 2015, where innovators, investors and institutions would meet to network and exchange ideas.
 “You said you wanted access to Silicon Valley,” Costos told them.
 “Well, I have brought Silicon Valley to you."

 In October 2013 the Spanish government summoned him to address allegations that the National Security Agency had recently collected data on 60 million telephone calls in Spain.

 While visiting California in 2014, President Obama and his wife Michelle stayed at the Costos-Smith home.

 In June 2015, he joined other gay U.S. ambassadors in a statement supporting international trade agreements, linking open markets to the development of open societies that provide civil rights protections.

 In February 2017, Costos joined the board of directors of PJT Partners, an advisory-focused investment bank.
 Paul J. Taubman is the chairman and CEO of PJT Partners.
 Taubman founded PJT Partners in early 2013 and, in October 2014, announced the intention to merge into the spun-off Blackstone advisory businesses.

 In April 2020, during the COVID-19 pandemic, Spain's Secuoya Content Group, owner of Madrid Content City studios used by Netflix for its first European Production Hub, named Ambassador Costos, former HBO Executive, as president of Secuoya Studios, its TV fiction-film content production arm.